avencat/spider/docs/protocol.md

 Timestamp Type  Len_title Len_content Title   Content
 long      char  int       int         char*   char*
 ```
-**Reply:**
+**Replies:**
 RPL_RECEIVED
 ERR_BAD_MSG_FORMAT
 ERR_IO_ERROR

 **Description:**
-The client send a WORD, BREAK, MPOS or MBTN command when it sends the logged data.
+The client sends a WORD, BREAK, MPOS or MBTN command when it sends the logged data.
 The title corresponds to the foreground window and content is relative to the type of data transferred.

 * WORD will log the word typed by the user.